 The most notable difference between the earphones can be found under the hood: the ER2SE uses dynamic drivers to reproduce your favorite songs, while the ER4SR uses balanced-armature drivers resulting in imperceptible frequency variation between the left and right driver set.

 If you plan to do professional work with your headset, the Etymotic ER4SR is a better investment as it’s used by sound engineers around the world.
 If, however, your listening is predominantly recreational with some pro gigs sprinkled in, the ER2SE will go a long way.

 Should you buy the Etymotic ER2SE?

-Yes, the Etymotic ER2SE proves an excellent option for listeners still holding tight to their beloved headphone jacks.
-Although $150 is a lot to spend on earphones, it’s important to remember that Etymotic isn’t playing around: it takes audio seriously and has mastered the art of the noise-isolation earphone.
-Sure, the fit of the earbuds is ridiculous but its a signature Etymotic thing and could be considered charming by some.
+The Etymotic ER2SE proves an excellent option for listeners still holding tight to their beloved headphone jacks.
+The initial $150 USD cost of these earphones was a bit high for casual consumers, but as of June 21, 2021, the earbuds can be found for around $65 USD making them a steal.
+Etymotic isn’t playing around: it takes audio seriously and has mastered the art of the noise-isolation earphone.
+Sure, the fit of the earbuds looks silly but it’s a signature Etymotic thing and could be considered charming by some.
 If you’re looking for best-in-class audio for a realistic price, the ER2SE is it.